haproxytech/dataplaneapi/README.md

 API for editing and managing HAPEE instances

 Application Options:
       --scheme=            the listeners to enable, this can be repeated and defaults to the schemes in the swagger spec --cleanup-timeout=   grace period for which to wait before shutting down the server (default: 10s) --max-header-size=   controls the maximum number of bytes the server will read parsing the request header's keys and values, including the request line.
 It does not limit the size of the request body. (default: 1MiB)
-      --socket-path=           the unix socket to listen on (default: /var/run/dataplaneapi.sock) --host=                  the IP to listen on (default: localhost) [$HOST] --port=                  the port to listen on for insecure connections, defaults to a random value [$PORT] --listen-limit=          limit the number of outstanding requests --keep-alive=            sets the TCP keep-alive timeouts on accepted connections.
+      --socket-path=       the unix socket to listen on (default: /var/run/data-plane.sock) --host=              the IP to listen on (default: localhost) [$HOST] --port=              the port to listen on for insecure connections, defaults to a random value [$PORT] --listen-limit=      limit the number of outstanding requests --keep-alive=        sets the TCP keep-alive timeouts on accepted connections.
 It prunes dead TCP connections ( e.g. closing laptop mid-download) (default: 3m)
       --read-timeout=      maximum duration before timing out read of the request (default: 30s) --write-timeout=     maximum duration before timing out write of the response (default: 60s) --tls-host=          the IP to listen on for tls, when not specified it's the same as --host [$TLS_HOST] --tls-port=          the port to listen on for secure connections, defaults to a random value [$TLS_PORT] --tls-certificate=   the certificate to use for secure connections [$TLS_CERTIFICATE] --tls-key=           the private key to use for secure conections [$TLS_PRIVATE_KEY] --tls-ca=            the certificate authority file to be used with mutual tls auth [$TLS_CA_CERTIFICATE] --tls-listen-limit=  limit the number of outstanding requests --tls-keep-alive=    sets the TCP keep-alive timeouts on accepted connections.
 It prunes dead TCP connections ( e.g. closing laptop mid-download)
       --tls-read-timeout=  maximum duration before timing out read of the request --tls-write-timeout= maximum duration before timing out write of the response

 HAProxy options:
-  -c, --config-file=           Path to the haproxy configuration file (default: /etc/haproxy/haproxy.cfg) -g, --global-config-file=    Path to the haproxy global section configuration file (default: /etc/haproxy/haproxy-global.cfg)
-  -u, --userlist=              Userlist in HAProxy configuration to use for API Basic Authentication (default: controller) -b, --haproxy-bin=           Path to the haproxy binary file (default: haproxy) -d, --reload-delay=          Minimum delay between two reloads (in s) -r, --reload-cmd=            Reload command
+  -c, --config-file=       Path to the haproxy configuration file (default: /etc/haproxy/haproxy.cfg) -u, --userlist=          Userlist in HAProxy configuration to use for API Basic Authentication (default: controller) -b, --haproxy-bin=       Path to the haproxy binary file (default: haproxy) -d, --reload-delay=      Minimum delay between two reloads (in s) -r, --reload-cmd=        Reload command
-  -l, --lbctl-path=            Path to the lbctl script (default: lbctl) -t, --lbctl-transaction-dir= Path to the lbctl transaction directory (default: /tmp/lbctl)
+  -t, --transaction-dir=   Path to the transaction directory (default: /tmp/haproxy)

 Help Options:
   -h, --help               Show this help message
 ```

 ## Example